larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 IETF's various contribution channels.
 The moderator team is modeled after, and subsumes, the moderator team for the IETF discussion list
 {{?RFC9245}} and is tasked to moderate **all** IETF participation channels.

+As a consequence, this document obsoletes {{!RFC3683}} and the "posting rights" (PR) action it defines.
+It also obsoletes {{Section 4 of !RFC9245}}, which defines the IETF discussion list moderation team.
+Finally, it updates {{Section 6.1 of !RFC2418}}, because the moderator team will now work together with working group chairs to moderate disruptive behavior.

 ## Background {#background}